codeflow2202/deskters/src/pages/index.md

       just pretend they are not there and keep doing whatever you were doing.
   - title: Receive a message
     content: 'You almost forgot about this app to be open in one of your tabs when you see a notification.
-That weird guy with a big beard just left you a message.
+That weird guy with a big beard nicknamed xxxILovePizzaxxx just left you a message.
+Invaded by curiosity you click on it and open the chat
-      Invaded by curiosity you click on it and open the chat panel: "yo man what the hell are you doing?
+      panel: "yo man what the hell are you doing?
 You look pretty dumb while looking at your screen!".'
+    image: ''
+    actions: []
+  - title: You are now sure.
+What the hell am I doing here?
+    content: You are sure that the guy in front of you looks 10 times dumber than you.
+You go to the public chat and share the horrendous message the guy shared with you.
+Everybody in the room agrees it's time to ban xxxILovePizzaxxx to never see him again.
+    image: ''
+    actions: []
+  - title: You just made 7 new friends
+    content: What else do you need?
+I'm not a magician that can solve all of your problems!
     image: ''
     actions: []
   section_id: ''